Jehovah's Witnesses' handling of child sexual abuse: Reproof and restrictions

+Former child molesters, including those who molested children before becoming Jehovah's Witnesses, those eventually reinstated into the congregation, and those who were deemed repentant, are subject to a number of restrictions.
+Commenting on the effect of these restrictions, Jehovah's Witnesses' legal representative, Mario Moreno, stated that these restrictions alert members that the individual "lacks spiritual maturity."
 An abuser who is judged repentant by a committee of elders is given a 'public reproof', wherein it is announced to the congregation that the named individual "has been reproved", though the specific reason for reproof is not stated.
-Such a person is automatically debarred from serving in any appointed position in the congregation, however privileges can be restored in the future depending on whether he or she is deemed by the branch office to be a "known molester".
 A few weeks later, a talk may be given to the congregation, discussing the type of sin and the need to be on guard against it, but the reproved individual is not named in connection with this talk.
 It is the intention that the talk about the type of sin, and the previously made announcement of reproof, should allow other congregation members to interpret what type of sin had been committed.
-When reprimanded, sex offenders may not offer public prayers, read paragraphs during congregation studies, or be given even minor responsibilities in the congregation, such as handling microphones or distributing literature in the Kingdom Hall.

 Sex offenders are still permitted to participate in the congregation's house-to-house preaching.
 According to the Watch Tower Society's spokesperson, J. R. Brown, such ones are only allowed to preach when accompanied by a responsible adult.
 In 2016, a convicted child sex offender was filmed going door-to-door for the denomination.
+The sustained participation in the group's activities has resulted in sexual predators remaining in good standing in the congregation.
+Elders are instructed that if a child abuser moves from their congregation to another, they must send a letter to the body of elders in the new congregation outlining the offender's background, although these letters sometimes fail to mention these confessions of abuse.